mapcrafter/mapcrafter/docs/configuration.rst

     ``none``
       Empty overlay.
     ``slime``
       Highlights the chunks where slimes can spawn.
+Note that slimes only spawn in swamps, but the overlay doesn't take that into account.
     ``spawnday``
       Shows where monsters can spawn at day.
+You'll need to find dark caves to see this overlay (or use ``render_mode = cave``).
     ``spawnnight``
       Shows where monsters can spawn at night.
+This covers most of the map, except for areas with torches or other light sources.

     At the moment there is only one overlay per map section allowed because the overlay is rendered just like a render mode on top of the world.
 If you want to render